Steve Hertz (baseball coach)

-Hertz played college baseball at both Los Angeles Pierce College and at Gonzaga.
-He was signed by Major League Baseball's Minnesota Twins in 1972 and played three seasons of minor league baseball (1972–1974).
+Born and raised in southern California, he graduated from Taft High School, then played college baseball at Los Angeles Pierce College and Gonzaga.
+A third baseman in high school, Hertz became a pitcher in college; signed by the Minnesota Twins in 1972, he played three seasons of minor league baseball (1972–1974).

+In April 2007, a bronze bust of Hertz was unveiled at the Bulldogs' new ballpark, Washington Trust Field and Patterson Baseball Complex.

 Head coaching record

 The following is a table of Hertz's yearly records as an NCAA head baseball coach.